QSFT/mixcoatl/README.rst

 - ``ES_SECRET_KEY``
 - ``ES_ACCESS_KEY``

-By default, api calls will be made against the enStratus production SaaS and API version ``2012-06-15``.
+By default, API calls will be made against the DCM production SaaS and API version ``2012-06-15``.
 These can be overridden with the following variables:

 - ``ES_ENDPOINT``
 - ``ES_API_VERSION``